 COURSE DESCRIPTION: This course provides instruction in the interview process and procedural aspects of the initial intake in the Center for Psychological Services.
-Students interview prospective patients, present findings, and write comprehensive narrative summaries for patient files.
-In this seminar, professional ethics and conduct will be introduced & covered at length.
+Students interview prospective patients, present findings, and write comprehensive narrative summaries

 The Intake & Interviewing Seminars are divided by child and adult emphasis: Students have the opportunity to be trained in both child intake, interviews, and diagnosis, and adult intake, interview, and diagnosis.
 By the end of the first year each student will have completed both an adult and child intake.